tinyblogger/tinyblogger/_posts/2024-07-14-how-to-moderate-your-rumble-live-stream-chat-(guide).md

   - Go to your live stream.
   - Click the 3 Dots menu and Select Slow Mode.

+- **How to Block Users From Your Streams**:
+  - Go to your Rumble Dashboard.
+  - Under "Moderation" section.
+  - Go to "Mute" enter the Offending Users "Username" to Mute.

 ### Best Practices for Chat Moderation

 In addition to using Rumble’s tools, here are some best practices to ensure effective chat moderation: